8 Silent Signs You Have Uterine Fibroids

 Pelvic pain and pressure

-If fibroids grow larger in the muscle of the uterus or outside the uterus they can be associated with pelvic pain, painful menses, or pain during sex, says Miller.
+If fibroids grow larger in the muscle of the uterus or outside the uterus, fibroid symptoms can include pelvic pain, painful menses, or pain during sex, says Miller.
 These fibroids can grow quite large and press on other organs, causing women to feel pressure for some time before fibroids are detected.
 Dr. Laughlin-Tommaso says patients mention a feeling of heaviness in the pelvis or feeling a mass in the area when fibroids are present.
 “Sometimes people can look pregnant or they can feel their fibroid through their abdominal wall,” Dr. Laughlin-Tommaso says.

 Increased urinary frequency

 If the fibroid is pressing against the bladder it can cause an increased frequency in urination.
 Women who find they get up in the middle of the night to urinate, frequently urinate only small amounts, or have difficulty initiating urination could have fibroids.
 Fibroids can also add pressure to the ureters, the tubes that carry urine from the bladder to the kidneys, and cause a condition called hydronephrosis.
 “When they’re [fibroids] quite large they can put pressure on the tubes that take the urine from the kidney to the bladder and they actually cause the kidney to enlarge,” says Dr. Miller.
-Here’s what your urine can reveal about your health.
+Find out the myths gynecologists want you to ignore.

 Difficulty with digestion